huggingface/nanotron/docs/3d_parallelism.md

 - Step 3: Mark tied parameters (using tie_parameters())
 - Step 4: Sync model parameters across data parallelism with all_reduce
 - Step 5: Sync tied parameters across their tied groups with all_reduce

+Q: What is the high-level flow of BRRR's training loop?
+(3 steps) (ignore schedulers, logging…)

+A:
+- Step 1: Do a training step - run forward/backward pass through the model pipeline.
+- Step 2: Check for kill switch file, exit if triggered.
+- Step 3: Save checkpoint if current step matches interval.

 Q: In 3D parallelism, how does Nanotron calculate the total number of parameters of a replicas?
 (2 steps)